Remco28/fc-reg-notifications/docs/ARCHITECTURE.md

 ### For Developers
 - Follow existing service separation: keep HTTP handlers thin, put logic in services, and use CRUD helpers for persistence.
-- Add tests around scraper parsing and notification triggers as they evolve; mocks recommended for external HTTP/SMTP.
+- Add tests around scraper parsing and notification triggers as they evolve; mocks recommended for external HTTP/Mailgun API calls.
 - Extend configuration by adding documented env vars rather than hard-coded constants.

 ### For Architects/Tech Leads